 Asian stocks follow Wall Street lower after US jobs report

-Shanghai, Tokyo, Hong Kong and South Korea declined.
-Oil prices rose more than $1 per barrel while the euro edged lower.
+Tokyo, Hong Kong and South Korea declined.
+Shanghai gained.
+Oil prices rose $2 per barrel while the euro edged lower.

 Wall Street's benchmark S&P 500 index ended down 1.1% on Friday after U.S. government data showed hiring slowed in August.
 The number of jobs added still was big enough that forecasters said the Federal Reserve might see it as evidence more interest rate hikes are needed to bring down inflation that is at a four-decade high.

 Traders are uneasily watching the Fed after chair Jerome Powell said Aug.
-26 that interest rates have to stay elevated to extinguish pressure for prices to rise.
-That dashed hopes the Fed might back of due to signs U.S. economic activity is cooling.
+26 interest rates have to stay elevated to rein in surging inflation.
+That dashed hopes the Fed might back off due to signs U.S. economic activity is cooling.

-Central banks in Europe and Asia also have raised rates, fueling worries they might derail global economic growth.
+Central banks in Europe and Asia also have hiked rates, fueling worries they might derail global economic growth.

 The Nasdaq composite lost 1.3%.